 Nguyen et al. (2018a) reported large proportions of juveniles (60 % in April and 30 % in June) and subadults (18 % in April and 50 % in June) in the wild population from Thua Thien Hue Province, central Viet Nam.
 Only a minor proportion of the investigated subpopulations consisted of adults (21 % in April and 17 % June).
 Likewise, Gewiss et al. (2020) recorded subpopulations consisting mostly of juveniles (between 25 and 64 %) and subadults (between 18 and 41 %), while adults accounted only for max.
 34 % of the population in northern Viet Nam.
+Recent field work in southern Viet Nam in April 2022 documented a similar population structure to that found in central Vietnam, comprising mostly of juveniles and subadults (55 % in Bu Gia Map NP, 78 % in Phu Quoc NP and 87 % in Phu Yen Province).
+Adults made up a considerable proportion accounting for 46 % of observed animals only along four surveyed streams in Bu Gia Map NP (Nguyen et al. in prep.).
 Nguyen et al. (2018a) indicated that adult lizards are the primary target of locals hunting for food consumption, explaining low percentages of mature water dragons.
 A low proportion of mating individuals may have a negative impact on the population development due to a loss of genetic diversity and reproductive capacity (Nguyen et al. 2018a).

-The introduced water dragon population in Hong Kong SAR consists mainly of adult males (47 %), followed by adult females (36 %) and juveniles (18 %) (Mo 2019).
+The introduced water dragon population in Hong Kong (SAR) consists mainly of adult males (47 %), followed by adult females (36 %) and juveniles (18 %) (Mo 2019).